 There are many reasons why you might want to hire an intern.
 Some of the benefits of having an intern in your workplace include:

-Prepared: To ensure their success, all interns attend mandatory pre-departure orientation sessions.
+Prepared: To ensure their success, all interns attend a mandatory session prior to leaving on placement.

 Eligible internship placements must begin in January, May or September.